wingo/whippet/README.md

 ## Status and roadmap

-As of September 2024, Whippet is feature-complete!
+As of January 2025, Whippet is good to go!
 Of course there will surely be new features to build as Whippet gets integrated it into language run-times, but the basics are there.

 The next phase on the roadmap is support for tracing, and some performance noodling.